 - Where do we struggle?

-- What do we need to best at in order to support our business strategy?
+- What do we need to be the best at to support our business strategy?

 - Are our current strengths aligned with our strategy?
-If not, what are the most important areas to improve?
+If not, what are the most critical areas to improve?
 And how do we improve them?

 You may identify opportunities in staffing, culture, work processes, or structure that are holding you back.
 Likewise, you may identify unique qualities your business thrives at that you want to preserve and prioritize.

 How do we manage it?
-Managing your resources effectively so that your team is able to collaborate, communicate, and deliver determine the longevity of your success.
+Managing your resources effectively so that your team can collaborate, communicate, and deliver their work determines the longevity of your success.
 You need the right management practices, systems, and technologies to help you utilize your resources in line with your strategy towards your purpose.
 It’s all connected!

 In terms of management, ask these questions: